How To Simplify the Online Registration Process (Especially on Mobile)

 Wait List Management with SMS Automation

-Popular classes or camps fill up quickly, making wait lists an essential feature.
+Popular classes or camps fill up quickly, making waitlists an essential feature.
 Traditional email notifications often result in lost revenue and angry parents because emails are overlooked or buried in inboxes.

 Instead, SMS notifications offer a more immediate and effective solution: